Summation

-In mathematics, summation is the addition of a sequence of any kind of numbers, called addends or summands; the result is their sum or total.
+In mathematics, summation is the addition of a sequence of numbers, called addends or summands; the result is their sum or total.
 Beside numbers, other types of values can be summed as well: functions, vectors, matrices, polynomials and, in general, elements of any type of mathematical objects on which an operation denoted "+" is defined.

 Summations of infinite sequences are called series.
 They involve the concept of limit, and are not considered in this article.

 The summation of an explicit sequence is denoted as a succession of additions.
 For example, summation of [1, 2, 4, 2] is denoted 1 + 2 + 4 + 2, and results in 9, that is, 1 + 2 + 4 + 2 = 9.
-Because addition is associative and commutative, there is no need of parentheses, and the result is the same irrespective of the order of the summands.
-Summation of a sequence of only one element results in this element itself.
+Because addition is associative and commutative, there is no need for parentheses, and the result is the same irrespective of the order of the summands.
+Summation of a sequence of only one summand results in the summand itself.
 Summation of an empty sequence (a sequence with no elements), by convention, results in 0.